 No, Medicare won’t cover dentures or dental implants.
 Without additional insurance, you’ll pay 100% out-of-pocket dental care costs.

-Depending on the Medicare Advantage plans in your area; you may be able to find one that has coverage for dentures.
+Depending on the Medicare Advantage plans in your area, you may be able to find one with coverage for dentures.

 Does Medicare cover root canals?

 Medicare provides no coverage for root canals.
 However, some Part C plans do cover root canals.
 Still, you’ll want to check the explanation of benefits to confirm coverage.

 Does Medicare cover tooth extractions?

 Tooth extractions won’t have coverage through Medicare.
 Like other dental services, some Medicare Advantage plans include this coverage.

 Does Medicare cover fillings?

 No, Medicare won’t cover dental fillings because the federal program doesn’t consider dentistry medically necessary.
 Some Medicare Advantage plans will include coverage for fillings.

 Does the Medicare program cover cataract surgery?

 Yes, Medicare will cover cataract surgery that involves an intraocular lens implant.
 This implant helps your eyes focus.
 Medicare won’t cover advanced implants.
 You may have to pay some or all of the costs if you need those.